-The average publisher currently transacts open auction demand through over 17 distinct supply paths,8 which can be costly to maintain.
+The average publisher currently transacts open auction demand through many supply paths,5 which can be costly to maintain.
 Once buyers bid into fewer SSPs to access programmatic inventory, the value for publishers to maintain relationships with this broad set of SSPs will decrease since there will be no loss in access to demand.
 Just as buyers are reaping the benefits of consolidation, so too will publishers.